jagprog5/choose/readme.md

 choose --help
 ```
 # Dialogs
-Dialogs can be used to select between options.
-By default, each option is delimited by a newline character:
+Dialogs can be used to select between tokens.
+By default, each token is delimited by a newline character:
 <table>
 <tr>
 <th>Command</th>